-In The Matter Of The Application Of )
+In The Matter Of The Application Of) DOCKET NO. SP92-380

+HAWAIIAN CEMENT) .
+DECISION AND ORDER

+) APPROVING AN

+For An Amendment To Special Use Permit) AMENDMENT TO SPECIAL

+That Established A Rock Quarrying/Crushing) USE PERMIT; AND

+Operation And Related Uses On) CERTIFICATE OF SERVICE

+Approximately 172.401 Acres Of Land Situated l)

+Within The State Land Use Agricultural)

+District At Pulehunui, Wailuku, Maui,)

+Hawai'i, Tax Map Keys: 3-8-04: Portion Of 1)

+And 3-8-08: Portion Of 1 And Portion Of 31)

 )

-HAWAIIAN CEMENT )

-)

-For An Amendment To Special Use Permit )

-That Established A Rock Quarrying/Crushing )

-Operation And Related Uses On )

-Approximately 172.401 Acres Of Land Situated )

-Within The State Land Use Agricultural )

-District At Pulehunui, Wailuku, Maui, )

-Hawai'i, Tax Map Keys: 3-8-04: Portion Of 1 )

-And 3-8-08: Portion Of 1 And Portion Of 31 )

-×